Liquid funds: Definition, advantages and example

 New investors might often wonder “What is liquid a fund?”.
 A liquid fund mutual fund invests in debt and money market securities with a maturity of up to 91 days only.
 They are considered to carry relatively low/ low to moderate risk and can offer a relatively better return potential than a regular savings bank account.
 Liquid funds are often utilised by investors to park their surplus funds for a short period.

-1. What is a liquid fund ?
+- What is liquid fund

-What is a liquid fund?
+What is liquid fund

 A liquid fund is a type of mutual fund that primarily invests in money market securities and debt instruments.
 These funds are designed to provide a level of income that is consistent with the objectives of relative stability of capital, maintaining relatively lower risk, and ensuring high liquidity.